Labuan: Air travel

+These transportation options ensure that W.P.
+Labuan remains accessible and well-connected, supporting both the local population and visitors to the island.

 Places of interest

-There are several attractions and places of interest on Labuan.
+There are several attractions and places of interest in Labuan.
 The Labuan War Cemetery contains various war graves and memorials to the fallen of World War II.
-This includes British, Australian, Indian, Sarawakian, Bruneian, North Bornean, and Empire troops, making it the largest war grave with 3,908 graves of fallen soldiers.
+This includes British, Australian, Indian, Sarawakian, Bruneian, North Bornean, and Empire troops, with a total of 3,908 graves of fallen soldiers.
 A memorial service is held on Remembrance Day once every four years.

-There is also a memorial celebrating the surrender of the Japanese to the Australian Forces in 1945.
-There are also remnants of Labuan's history as a Royal Navy coaling station, including the chimney, a well known local landmark.
-There is also a Labuan Maritime Museum.
+The territory also has a memorial celebrating the surrender of the Japanese to the Australian Forces in 1945.
+Remnants of Labuan's history as a Royal Navy coaling station include the chimney, a well known local landmark.
+Labuan also contains a Labuan Maritime Museum.

-Labuan is also the base for diving on four popular wreck dives: the Cement wreck, the American wreck, (the first USS Salute), the Australian wreck and the Blue Water wreck.
+Labuan is also the base for diving on four popular wreck dives: the Cement wreck, the American wreck (the first USS Salute), the Australian wreck and the Blue Water wreck.

 Labuan has many schools.
 However, it has only one international school, Labuan International School.
 Other places of interest include the Labuan International Sea Sport Complex.
 Newly proposed is the Marina Centre and Labuan Square project which were completed in 2010.

 Labuan's own institution of higher education is Universiti Malaysia Sabah Labuan International Campus, a branch of Universiti Malaysia Sabah in Sepanggar Bay, Kota Kinabalu.
-Labuan also has a matriculation college, Kolej Matrikulasi Labuan, the only matriculation college in East Malaysia.
-Thus, all pre-university students from Sabah, Sarawak and Labuan will take their courses here.
+Labuan also has Kolej Matrikulasi Labuan, the only matriculation college in East Malaysia.
+All pre-university students from Sabah, Sarawak, and Labuan take their courses at this institution.